Cogmasters/concord/test/fixtures/README.md

 | `message-reaction-add` | <https://discord.com/developers/docs/events/gateway-events#message-reaction-add> |
 | `modify-guild-sticker-params` | <https://discord.com/developers/docs/resources/sticker#modify-guild-sticker> |

-Fixtures target the schema concord's gencodecs model (API v9/v10 era): they keep `discriminator` and the legacy type-1/type-2 message components, and use post-2023 keys such as `global_name` only as *unknown-key* hazards.
+Fixtures target the schema concord's recipes model (API v9/v10 era): they keep `discriminator` and the legacy type-1/type-2 message components, and use post-2023 keys such as `global_name` only as *unknown-key* hazards.
 When a docs example diverges from what the deployed API actually sends, the docs